BxCppDev/homebrew-bxtap/README.rst

 Installation steps for Ubuntu Linux 16.04 or 18.04
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we assume you use a bash shell:
+Here we assume you use a Bash shell:

 #.
 Install  system  dependencies  required to  initiate  properly  the
    Linuxbrew installation: